verbb/formie/docs/developers/events.md

 ```

 ### The `modifyHtmlTag` event
 The event that is triggered when preparing a field's HTML tag for render.
-You can use this on any class that includes the `FormFieldTrait` trait.
+You can use this on any class that extends the `verbb\formie\base\Field` class.

 Modify the `tag` event property change for a field's HTML is rendered.